jsenaribeiro/reactful/web/doc/review/router.md

 button.routed { background: wheat; font-weight: bolder; }
 ```

 As client-side routing, props routing not renders by request or after refresh.
-When a not found happens, the reactive responde with nearest route available.
+When a not found happens, the reactful responde with nearest route available.

 ## New concepts

-The reactive routing come with some new concepts, behaviors and approachs that keep the code more leaner, readable and intuitive, but is slightly differente from popular frameworks.
+The reactful routing come with some new concepts, behaviors and approachs that keep the code more leaner, readable and intuitive, but is slightly differente from popular frameworks.

 <style>
    [concept] table tr td:nth-of-type(1) {